Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 # Fabric CI/CD Sample <!-- omit in toc -->

-This repo contains the code for establishing a CI/CD process around Fabric workspaces.
+This repo contains a code sample for establishing a CI/CD process for Microsoft Fabric workspaces.
 The code is intended to be used as a jumpstart for a new project on Microsoft Fabric.
-Currently, there are many limitations, but the goal is to expand the capabilities of the code over time.
+At present, the code has several limitations; however, the objective is to continuously improve its capabilities in sync with the advancements of Fabric.

 ## Contents <!-- omit in toc -->